Misaliet/image2palette/README.md

 There are default values for `tolerance` and `limit`, but you can also change to the value you want.

-The `tolerance` is one parameter for extcolors [extcolors python library](https://github.com/CairX/extract-colors-py), sometimes a large tolerance will end up with limited number of color so I will decrement the value of tolerance if this happens; The `limit` is the total number of extracted color also decides the output grid size and should be a number of squares plus 1 like 9(3x3)+1=10, 16(4x4)+1, and so on for a good output palette.
+The `tolerance` is one parameter for extcolors [extcolors python library](https://github.com/CairX/extract-colors-py), sometimes a large tolerance will end up with insufficient number of color so I will decrement the value of tolerance if this happens; The `limit` is the total number of extracted color also decides the output grid size and should be a number of squares plus 1 (like 9(3x3)+1=10, 16(4x4)+1, and so on) for a good output palette.

+## TODO:
+The color patches in the output palette is arranged in the order of its own proportion currently, and I will try to change the size of different color patches so that the color with a larger proportion will have a larger area in the future.